tjd1234/cmpt135spring2024/obsidian/135website2024/Implementing a dynamic array with objects.md

 };
 ```

 The constructor uses an [[initialization list|initializer list]] to set the capacity and size. [[initialization list|Initializer lists]] only work with constructors, and their purpose is to give values to member variables *before* calling any code on them.
-This can help prevent errors.

 The body of this particular constructor does three things:
 - It checks if `n` is less than 0.
 If so, it immediately throws an exception using `cmpt::error`.
 - It allocates a new array of size `capacity` on the free store. `capacity` was initialized to `2 * n + 1` in the initializer list.
 This makes the underlying array about twice the size it needs to be, which allows it to grow to twice its size before any re-allocation of the array is need.
 The `+ 1` is to ensure that `capacity` is not 0 in the case when `n == 0`.
 - It sets the elements from index location 0  to `size - 1` to be 0.
 If we don't do this, then those values are undefined, and could be any `int`s.
-Setting the array values to a known default value helps prevent and catch errors.
+Setting the array values to a sensible default value helps prevent and catch errors.

 Constructors *always* have the same name as the class, and they *never* have an explicit return type listed (not even `void`).

 Next, lets add a [[copy constructor]].
-A copy constructor makes new `double_list` by copying an existing `double_list`:
+A copy constructor makes a new `double_list` by copying an existing `double_list`:

 ```cpp
 // Copy constructor: makes a copy of another double_list.
 The copy